kyma-project/serverless/docs/contributor/configurability-of-serverless.md

 You can also see the status of the Serverless module using Serverless CR, for example:
  - health of the Serverless workloads (for example, controller, webhook, Docker registry)
- - URL of the detected event publisher proxy
+ - URL of the currently configured eventing endpoint
- - URL of the detected/configured OpenTelemetry protocol (OTLP) endpoints
+ - URL of the currently configured trace endpoint
  - indication whether internal Docker registry is used or URL of the configured Docker registry

    ```yaml